freddysaav/P4Tree/V1/README.md

 The version of our algorithm in python to corroborate and compare the results.

-### P4-Desicion-Tree and P4-Random-Forest
+### P4-Desicion-Tree and P4-Random-Forest(3-5-7)

-Contain all the necessary files to run the emulation of our algorithm on P4, with a decision tree or with a random forest, plus a quick start guide.
+Contain all the necessary files to run the emulation of our algorithm on P4, with a decision tree or with a random forest of 3, 5 or 7 trees, plus a quick start guide.

 ## Citation